mre-code/groovysql/README.md

     dbUser      - the database username
     dbPassword  - the database password
-    dbScheme    - the JDBC scheme (tested with "vdb" for Denodo and "snowflake" for Snowflake) dbHost      - the TCP network address (hostname:port) dbName      - the database name
+    dbScheme    - the JDBC scheme (vdb::Denodo, snowflake::Snowflake)
+    dbHost      - the TCP network address (hostname:port) dbName      - the database name
-    dbClass     - the database driver class name (optional, defaults based on dbScheme setting) (tested with com.denodo.vdp.jdbc.Driver and com.snowflake.client.jdbc.SnowflakeDriver)
+    dbClass     - the database driver class name (optional, defaults based on dbScheme) vdb defaults to com.denodo.vdp.jdbc.Driver
+                    snowflake defaults to net.snowflake.client.jdbc.SnowflakeDriver

 ## Test Connection Capability

 Additionally, SqlClient has a connection testing capability.
-With the --testconnect <arg> option SqlClient will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
-The --testconnect argument is of the form 'N@M' where N represents the number of connection iterations and M represents the wait interval between connections measured in milliseconds.
-If the interval is not specified it defaults to 1000 (1 second).
-This feature is sometimes useful in diagnosing/investigating database connectivity issues.
+With the `--testconnect <arg>` option SqlClient will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
+The `--testconnect` argument is of the form 'N@M' where N represents the number of connection iterations and M represents the wait interval between connections measured in seconds.
+If the interval is not specified it defaults to 1 second.
+This feature is sometimes useful in diagnosing/investigating intermittent database connectivity issues.

 ## Examples